Sunday, April 16th, 2017, 12:00 am

 The value of airline miles is huge if you fly last-minute, one-way, or in business or first class internationally.

-57.3K points transferred to Singapore is enough for a ticket in a private couples suite on an A380 one-way from JFK to Frankfurt.
+76K points transferred to Singapore is enough for a ticket in a private couples suite on an A380 one-way from JFK to Frankfurt with no fuel surcharges.

 With hybrid points you can always get a great value by using the points directly for paid tickets or you can transfer them into airline miles so that you are always be a step ahead of the airline’s game.
 Transfer points when outsized award values are available or redeem directly for paid flights when they are not.